Charis-E-Shiny/Charis-E-Shiny/README.md

 - 👋 Hi, I’m Charis E Shiny
-- 👀 I’m interested in Pull Requests! 🤣
+- 👀 I’m interested in games like Tetris! 🤣
 - 🌱 I’m currently learning to build apps and deploy them.
-(Flutter and Github Pages)
+(Flutter and Github Pages) I recently bulit a simple version of Tetris!
+You can try it out here: https://charis-e-shiny.github.io/
 - 😄 Pronouns: she/her
 - ⚡ Think --> Think Different --> Think You 😊